Trishna Wildlife Sanctuary

 Trishna Wildlife Sanctuary is a wildlife sanctuary in the South Tripura district of the Indian state of Tripura.

 Description

-The sanctuary covers and area of 194.7 km2 and was declared a protected area in 1988.
+Trishna Wildlife Sanctuary covers an area of 194.7 km2 and was declared a protected area in 1988.

 Flora and fauna

 The vegetation consists of deciduous and semi-evergreen forests.
-Major wildlife include the Gaur, Hoolock Gibbon, Golden Langur, Capped Langur and birds such as Pheasant-tailed Jacana, White-breasted Kingfisher, Black Drongo, Tailorbird, Jungle Myna.
+Major wildlife include the gaur, Hoolock gibbon, golden langur, capped langur and birds such as pheasant-tailed jacana, white-breasted kingfisher, black drongo, tailorbird, jungle myna.